Comparison

 • + Need automated API test generation from specs

-• + Run tests in CI/CD with quality gates
+• + Run tests in CI/CD with quality gates and contract validation

 • + Have non-technical team members testing APIs